 16.11.
 Limitation.
 Subject to limitation permitted by the applicable law, no action, regardless of form, arising out of the Agreement and/or Contract may be brought by the Contractual Party more than one (1) year after the cause of action arose.

 16.12.
 Entire Agreement/Contract; Severability; Language.
 The Agreement and/ or Contract is the complete statement of the mutual understanding of the Participants and supersedes and cancels all previous written and oral agreements and communications pertaining to the subject matter of the Agreement and/or Contract.
 If any provision of the Agreement and/ or Contract is found by a court of competent jurisdiction to be invalid or unenforceable, that provision will be limited to the minimum extent necessary so that the Agreement and/ or Contract will otherwise remain in force and effect.
 The English language version of the Agreement and/or Contract shall be the governing version used when interpreting or construing the Agreement and/or Contract.

 16.13.
 Governing Law.
-The Agreement and Contract and the relations arising from them shall be governed by the laws of the Slovak Republic, in particular to the Commercial Code and other applicable laws and regulations of the Slovak Republic.
-The application of any collision norm that would determine law other than Slovak law is hereby expressly excluded (including the United Nations Convention on Contracts for the International Sale of Goods).
+The Agreement and Contract and the relations arising from them shall be governed by the laws of the United Kingdom, in particular to the Commercial Code and other applicable laws and regulations of the United Kingdom.
+The application of any collision norm that would determine law other than United Kingdom law is hereby expressly excluded (including the United Nations Convention on Contracts for the International Sale of Goods).

 16.14.
 Dispute Resolution.
-Any and all disputes in connection with the Agreement and Contract, shall be referred to the relevant court of the Slovak Republic.
+Any and all disputes in connection with the Agreement and Contract, shall be referred to the relevant court of the United Kingdom.